 STOP LOSS SURVIVAL

-The question whether a trade can manage to survive the retracement and consolidation, and whether a trader can join enjoy the next impulsive break out (hopefully in their direction) is dependent on two elements:
+The question of whether a trade can manage to survive the retracement and consolidation, and whether a trader can join enjoy the next impulsive break out (hopefully in their direction) is dependent on two elements:

 1) Deepness of pullback / type of consolidation (traders have no impact)

 2) Tight or loose stop loss (traders can influence)

 Obviously, the deepness of the pullback and type of consolidation will influence whether the stop loss gets hit upon the retracement.
 A shallow pullback will not touch the stop loss, a deep pullback would.
 The type of consolidation or retracement formation, however, is not an element what a Forex trader can influence.

 Therefore, extremely crucial in that process is where the stop loss is placed.
 The key is the following:

 1) If the stop loss is placed halfway a swing high swing low of 1-time frame higher, then the stop loss is in danger of being taken out.

 2) If the stop loss is placed below a swing high swing low of 1 time frame higher, then the stop loss is relatively safe and any normal pullback would not stop out the trade (only if a even bigger reversal is taking place).